 Other Professional Affiliations

-Dr. Shelton is Past President of the Kentucky Psychological Association (KPA) and is the Chair of the Board of Directors of the National Register of Health Service Psychologist, where she is serving her second 4-year elected term in Washington, D.C.
+Dr. Shelton is Past President of the Kentucky Psychological Association (KPA) and is the President of the Board of Directors of the National Register of Health Service Psychologist, where she is serving her second 4-year elected term in Washington, D.C.
 The National Register is the largest Psychology credentialing organization and the second largest Psychology organization with over 10,000 members.